Frontend growth requires backend support

 According to Menges, Vault integrated storage has been a transformative force for Anaplan’s business.
 “One of the biggest benefits of switching to Vault integrated storage is how many fewer resources we have to watch and manage.
 There are half as many audit logs, dashboards, VMs, and saved images from AWS or Google to contend with,” he says.
 “Everything we used to have to do twice with multiple systems can now be done just once with Vault integrated storage.”

 Beyond reducing the time burden on his team, Menges says that the migration has also had important fiscal benefits to the team and company too.
-Specifically, it’s helped the company save as much as 30% on its per-instance costs, scale down its secrets management clusters from eight to five instances, while also eliminating costly storage network traffic and the constant traffic exchanges between systems, potentially saving thousands of dollars per year on traffic costs alone.
+Specifically, it’s helped the company save as much as 30% on its per-instance costs, scale down its secrets management clusters from eight VMs to five VMs each, while also eliminating costly storage network traffic and the constant traffic exchanges between systems, potentially saving thousands of dollars per year on traffic costs alone.

 Still, Menges says that while the time and cost savings have been huge accomplishments for the team and company at large, the existing relationship with HashiCorp is the key to long-term success and sustainable improvements.